carljoe156/SBA-Module-316-DOM-WEBSITE/README.md

 ## Objectives

-Use DOM properties, methods, and techniques to create a web application that provides a dynamic user experience.
+- Use DOM properties, methods, and techniques to create a web application that provides a dynamic user experience.
-Use BOM properties, methods, and techniques to facilitate creation of a dynamic web application.
+- Use BOM properties, methods, and techniques to facilitate creation of a dynamic web application.
-Demonstrate proficiency with event-driven programming and DOM events.
+- Demonstrate proficiency with event-driven programming and DOM events.
-Implement basic form validation using any combination of built-in HTML validation attributes and DOM-event-driven JavaScript validation
+- Implement basic form validation using any combination of built-in HTML validation attributes and DOM-event-driven JavaScript validation.

+## Your New Favorite Playlist

+Welcome to 'Your New Favorite Playlist', that right YOU ,your personal jukebox for the soul! 🎶 This fun and interactive web app lets you:

+- **Add & Remove Songs**: Easily manage your playlist by adding or removing your favorite tracks.
+- **Shuffle by Mood**: Whether you're feeling **energetic**, **chill**, or a little **mindful-demure**, the app shuffles your playlist to match your vibe.
+- **Personalize with Your Name**: Enter your name and see it featured on your playlist, with the option to change it anytime.
+- **Song Validation**: The app ensures that your song names are legit and that your mood is just right before shuffling.

+Built with a love for music and designed to make playlist creation seamless and fun, the app brings joy to every beat, ensuring your music journey is always perfectly tuned to your mood. 🎧✨

+## Technologies Used:

+- HTML: Page structure (forms, playlist, buttons).
+- CSS: Styling for layout and design.
+- JavaScript: Dynamic playlist functionality, input validation and mood-based filtering.

+### Future Enhancements:

+- Integrate with a music API for real songs.
+- Add advanced features like custom genres and music player.
+- And much more in store!

 | **Requirement**                                                                  | **Weight** |
 | -------------------------------------------------------------------------------- | ---------- |